Chapter 1: Prologue

-This is the first fanfiction of a long serie that is going to be about 5-6 fanfics, starting with this one (The lives of Patty, Victor and Penny) until the Charmed ones lives as adults (In the last fanfiction).
+This is the first Fanfiction of a long series that is going to be about 5-6 fanfics, starting with this one (The lives of Patty, Victor and Penny) until the Charmed ones lives as adults (the last fanfiction).

 Story dedicated to my dear friend, Ibrahil Prang.

-"Are you ready?", asked her father, Allen, leaving the newspaper over the table and taking the car's keys to drive Patty to her new job as babysitter.
-She was still too young to have a driving license and truth be told, he loved to carry her everywhere.
+"Are you ready?"
+Asked her father, Allen, leaving the newspaper over the table and taking the car's keys to drive Patty to her new job as babysitter.
+She was still too young to have a driving license and truth be told, he loved carrying her everywhere.

-"How do I look?", asked, bitting her lips, looking at her shoes kind of nervous.
+"How do I look?"
+She asked, biting her lips, looking at her shoes kind of nervous.

-"You look beautiful", said her father, kissing her check and also, taking the edge of her skirt and covering her tights a little more with it, "Better".
+"You look beautiful."
+Said her father, taking the edge of her skirt to pull it a little bit down and covering her tights a little more with it.
+"Better."

-"Sure", whispered Patty, rolling here eyes,"And my hair?...I wanted to curly it but I hadn't enough time and was so much easier straight it and..."
+"Sure," Whispered Patty, rolling her eyes.
+"And my hair?...I wanted to curly it but I didn't have enough time and ironing it was so much easier and..."

-"I just want to look good, is that wrong?", complained, a little bit angry.
+"I just want to look good dad, is that wrong?"
+Patty complained, a little bit angry.

-"No", smiled Penny, "But it's time for you to leave.
-Blessed be", said kissing Allen before open the dore, waiting for Patty to cross it, "Blessed be, just relax", adviced before kissing her forehead and let her walk to the car, under the watchful eye of her husband.
+"No." Penny smiled.
+"But it's time for you to leave.
+Blessed be."
+She said, kissing Allen before opening the door, waiting for Patty to cross it.
+"Blessed be, just relax."
+She advised her before kissing her forehead and let her walk to the car, under the watchful eye of her husband.

-Patty hopped in the new Toyoya his father bought to give her driving lessons and would be hers as soon as she turned sixteen and got her driving license.
-It was red, nor too big, neither small, but five people would enter easily, and a little crammed, six or seven.
+Patty hopped in the new Toyota that his father had bought to give her driving lessons and that would be hers as soon as she turned sixteen and got her driving license.
+It was red, nor too big, neither too small, but five people would fit easily.

-"You're not longer a little girl", he sighed when she sat on the car, and realized the girl he had taken to school nine years ago, had dissapeared and now, he had a young beautiful lady who would be an adult very soon.
+"You're not longer a little girl."
+He sighed when she sat in the car, and realized that the girl he had taken to school nine years ago had disappeared and now, he had a young beautiful lady who would be an adult very soon.

-"I like this song", commented Allen at listening the melody of a chorus of a Cindy Louper's song that was the last hit.
+"I like this song."
+She said to Allen, listening to the chorus of a Cyndi Lauper's song that was the last hit.

 "Yes, I'm waiting for your change of heart, at the edge of my seat, please, turn it around".

 They were singing together, moving their heads and drumming with their fingers.
-Both enjoyed mutual company, father and daughter moments and share their singing passion.
+Both of them enjoyed having father and daughter moments and sharing their passion.

-"Days go by leaving me with a hunger, I could fly back to when we were younger", continued Patty, thinking in how would be Victor now, after not seeing him for so long.
-Her friend had came from Detroit, Michigan and transferred to San Francisco cause his father's job when they were six-years-old, but Mrs. Bennett hated to live out of her home town, so as soon the first grade was over, they decided go back to Michigan, making the two bestfriend say goodbye.
+"Days go by leaving me with a hunger, I could fly back to when we were younger."

+Patty was thinking about Victor and wondered how he would be now.
+Her friend had came from Detroit, Michigan and transferred to San Francisco because of his father's job when they were six-years-old, but Mrs. Bennett hated to live away from her hometown, so as soon as the first grade was over, they decided get back to Michigan, making the two bestfriends say goodbye.

-"When adventures like cars we would ride, and the years lied ahead sill untried", sang Allen, turning on a corner carefully.
+"When adventures like cars we would ride, and the years lied ahead sill untried."

 "Waiting for your change of heart..."